-When you create any trust, the ownership of assets and property that would ordinarily be part of your estate transfers to another legal entity, the trust.
+The ownership of assets and property that would ordinarily be part of your estate transfers to another legal entity, the trust, when you form one.
 The assets don’t have to pass through probate when you die because the trust now owns them, and the trust remains alive.

-When you place your assets in an irrevocable trust, you give up your ability to remove one or more of them at will, to add an asset or to add or delete beneficiaries.
-You’re making a big move toward the management of your estate, and just like when you write a will, you must be of sound mind when you decide on the terms.
-If you or your beneficiaries can later prove that you were not, or that you created the irrevocable trust under duress from one of the beneficiaries, you can challenge the trust just as you would contest a will.
-This would involve filing a lawsuit with the court, the same as with a will challenge.
+When you place your assets in an irrevocable trust, you give up your ability to remove one or more of them at a later time, to add an asset, or to add or delete beneficiaries.
+You’re making a big move toward the management of your estate, and you must be of sound mind when you decide on the terms, just like when you write a will.

-Consent of Beneficiaries
+The Consent of Trust Beneficiaries